apache/flink/docs/dev/connectors/kafka.md

 ### Kafka Consumer

-Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions).
+Flink's Kafka consumer is called `FlinkKafkaConsumer08` (or `09` for Kafka 0.9.0.x versions, etc.).
 It provides access to one or more Kafka topics.

 The constructor accepts the following arguments: